php/php-langspec/spec/04-basic-concepts.md

     predefined variable `$argv`.
 -   A series of *environment variable* names and their definitions.

-The exact set of the enviornment variables available is implementation-defined and can vary depending on the type and build of the Engine and the environment in which it executes.
+The exact set of the environment variables available is implementation-defined and can vary depending on the type and build of the Engine and the environment in which it executes.